cvluca/gatsby-starter-markdown/contents/docs/guide/contents.md

 ---
 ```

-Some information is not used (i.e. date), so this file don't have it.
+Some information is not used (i.e. date), so this file doesn't have it.

 ## Important to notice